dsoloha/character-maker/docs/areolae.md

 ## Description

-Properties pertaining to the areolae on the leg.
+Properties pertaining to the character's areolae.

 ## Usage